NearLink: History

 On September 22, 2020, the SparkLight Alliance was established to formulate the NearLink short-range wireless technology standard.

 By the end of 2021, the NearLink 1.0 standards were finalized, establishing a core end-to-end architecture that includes the NearLink access layer, basic service layer, and basic application layer.

 On November 4, 2022, the SparkLink Alliance officially released the SparkLink Short-range Wireless Communications Standard 1.0, which covers two modes of access: SLB (SparkLink Basic) and SLE (SparkLink Low Energy).
 They also unveiled "The White Paper for Promotion of SparkLink Short-Range Wireless Communication (SparkLink 1.0) for Industrial Use."

 On August 4, 2023, Huawei officially unveiled the NearLink short-range wireless communication technology at the Developer Conference, providing a new wireless communication method for HarmonyOS.

 On August 29, 2023, Huawei released the Huawei Mate 60 series smartphones, which are equipped with NearLink technology.

 On September 25, 2023, at Huawei's Autumn Full-Scenario New Products Launch event, a new range of products supporting NearLink technology were unveiled.
 These products include the Huawei MatePad Pro 13.2-inch tablet, the third-generation M-Pencil stylus, and the FreeBuds Pro 3 earbuds.

 On March 30, 2024, the Intelligent Car Connectivity Industry Ecosystem Alliance ("ICCE Alliance") and the NearLink Alliance jointly released the ICCE Alliance Digital Key System Part 6: NearLink System Requirements during the 2024 International NearLink Alliance Industry Summit".
 The Requirements were formulated by various parties including Huawei, BYD, Changan, GAC, FAW, etc.

-On November 12, 2024, Huawei released a beta version of HarmonyOS 5.0.1 targeted for developers that has full support of native NearLink Kit API integration of the operating system for third party applications support.
+On November 12, 2024, Huawei released a beta version of HarmonyOS 5.0.1(13) of HarmonyOS 5 targeted for developers that has full support of native NearLink Kit API integration of the operating system for third party applications support.